Tuna Pasta

 Just type your email below and I’ll send it to you.
 And as a bonus you’ll get delicious new recipes from me!

-My Tuna Pasta is So Good!
+My Tuna Pasta Is So Good!

 Ingredients for recipe: salt and pepper, garlic, capers, parmesan, lemon, spaghetti noodles, fresh parsley, canned tuna in a bowl, and oil.

-How to Make Lemon Garlic Tuna Pasta
+How to Make Tuna Pasta

 Garlic and oil in a pan.

-Step 1: Heat some olive oil in a large pan, then sauté the garlic until it’s fragrant, making sure not to brown it so it doesn’t get bitter.
+Step 1: Heat olive oil in a large pan, then sauté the garlic until it’s fragrant, making sure not to brown it so it doesn’t get bitter.

 Cooked garlic in pan with canned tuna, zest, juice, salt and pepper added.